HiRes-LLaVA: Restoring Fragmentation Input in High-Resolution Large Vision-Language Models: Experiment

-We utilize the CLIP-ViT-L/14-224px and CLIP-ViT-L/14-336px as the vision encoders, and Vicuna-7B-v1.5 as LLM.
-We adopt a two-stage training approach following LLaVA~\cite{liu2023llava}, including the pre-training stage and the instruction tuning stage.
-During pre-training, only the self-mining sampler is trainable.
-The batch size is 256, and the learning rate is 1e-3.
-In the instruction tuning stage, the \adapter, self-mining sampler, and LoRA parameters~\cite{hu2021lora} in LLM are trained.
-Four \adapter are applied in the 19th to 22nd layers of the vision encoder.
-The batch size of the instruction tuning stage is 128.
-The LoRA has a rank of 128 and an alpha of 256.
-The learning rate of the LoRA parameters is 2e-4, and the learning rate of the rest of the trainable parameters, including the SliceRestore Adapter, is 2e-5.
-We adopt AdamW~\cite{loshchilov2017adamw} as the optimizer with $\beta_1 = 0.9$ and $\beta_2=0.95$ to stabilize the training in the instruction tuning stage.
-In both two stages, the learning rates are warmed up for the first 0.03 epochs and then adjusted by a cosine scheduler in the remaining training.
+We utilize the CLIP-ViT-L/14-224px~\citep{radford2021learning} and InternViT-300M-448px~\cite{chen2023internvl} as the vision encoders, and Vicuna-v1.5-7B~\citep{chiang2023vicuna} and Llama-3.1-Instruction-8B~\citep{dubey2024llama} as LLM.
+We adopt a three-stage training approach, including an alignment stage, a capability enhancement stage and the instruction tuning stage.
+During the alignment stage, only the self-mining sampler is trainable.
+The learning rate is 1e-3.
+In the capability enhancement stage, we finetune the full model.
+The learning rate is 2e-5 for LLM and sampler, and 2e-6 for ViT.
+In the instruction tuning stage, ViT is frozen and the \adapter~is loaded with the LR of 2e-4.
+The learning rate of self-mining sampler and LLM is 2e-5.
+Four SliceRestore adapters are applied in the last four blocks of the vision encoder.
+All stages use the batch size of 256.

+We adopt AdamW~\citep{loshchilov2017adamw} as the optimizer with $\beta_1 = 0.9$ and $\beta_2=0.95$ to stabilize the training in the capability enhancement stage and the instruction tuning stage.
+In all stages, the learning rates are warmed up for the first 0.03 epochs and then adjusted by a cosine scheduler in the remaining training.
 We don't apply any weight decay in the training.
-The maximum number of slices $M$ is set to 16.
-All models are trained two days on 64 NVIDIA V100 GPUs under FP16.
-Regarding the training data, we gather public datasets to augment the original LLaVA dataset.
-In the pretraining stage, we collect 1.6M data, including 1.2M caption data and 0.4M OCR data.
-To construct a large instruction tuning dataset that covers a wide range of tasks, we also collect 1.5M data from open-source datasets.
-Please refer to the Appendix for more details.
+The maximum number of slices is 9 for InternViT and 16 for CLIP-ViT.
+Regarding the training data, we use the LLaVA-558k In the alignment stage, 1.8M long caption and OCR data in the capability enhancement stage and 3M multi-tasks data in the instruction tuning stage.